Ramelteon: Metabolism

 Ramelteon is metabolized in the liver primarily by oxidation via hydroxylation and carbonylation.
 It is also secondarily metabolized to produce glucuronide conjugates.
 Ramelteon is metabolized mainly by CYP1A2 while CYP2C enzymes and CYP3A4 are involved to a minor extent.
 The metabolites of ramelteon include M-I, M-II, M-III, and M-IV.
 Exposure to M-II is approximately 20- to 100-fold higher than to ramelteon.

 Elimination

 Ramelteon is excreted 84% in urine and 4% in feces.
 Less than 0.1% of drug is excreted as unchanged ramelteon.
 Elimination of ramelteon is essentially complete by 96 hours following a single dose.

 The elimination half-life of ramelteon is 1 to 2.6 hours while the half-life of M-II, the major active metabolite of ramelteon, is 2 to 5 hours.
 The half-lives of ramelteon and M-II are substantially longer than that of melatonin, which has a half-life in the range of 20 to 45 minutes.
-Levels of ramelteon and its metabolites at or below the limit of detectability within 24 hours following a dose.
+Levels of ramelteon and its metabolites are typically at or below the limit of detectability within 24 hours following a dose.